AnthonyBongers/NameGenerator/README.md

 ## Instructions

 First off, you will need to install [QML Material](https://github.com/papyros/qml-material).
 Installing this theme will allow you to deploy using this theme on desktops.
-I had to configure the installation a bit to get it running on Android.
+I had to configure the installation a bit to get it running on mobile devices.

 Next, run [gen_names.sh](gen_names.sh) to download and format the names from the US census into a more easy to work with format of json.